stevenosse/ocean/README.md

 # Ocean - Deployment Automation Tool

 > ⚠️ **WARNING: This project is for development and testing purposes only.
 It is NOT intended for production use.**

-> ⚠️ **WARNING 2: ./scripts/deploy.sh may not work as expected.
-It needs some updates and we don't have the necessary time to update it at the moment.**

 Ocean is a deployment automation tool that monitors GitHub repositories and automatically deploys changes to Docker containers.
 It provides a user-friendly interface for configuring repositories, monitoring deployments, and managing the deployment process.